 Initially launched in 2016 alongside the flagship Moto Z, Motorola has since added more Mods to the lineup - plus a number of third party manufacturers are developing modular attachments for the Z series of handsets as well.

 We're going to be focusing on the official Motorola MotoMods in this gallery, but if you want to see what others are creating click the link below.

-Unlike the LG G5, which uses LG's not-hot-swappable "Friends" line of modules, MotoMods are magnetized and don't actually alter the build of the Moto Z itself.
+Unlike the LG G5, which uses LG's not-hot-swappable "Friends" line of modules, MotoMods are magnetized.
 They activate by connecting to the pins on the back of the device a la Smart Connector on the iPad Pro.

-Here's a breakdown of each and every MotoMod confirmed to be released this Summer.
+Here's a breakdown of each and every MotoMod confirmed so far.

-The Moto Z boasts a slick, aluminum chassis that is sure to impress, but in case it doesn't, or if you just want to switch up your style from time to time, you can customize your own design to slap right onto the phone.
+The Moto Z family of phones boast a slick, aluminum chassis, but in case you want to switch up your style from time to time you can customize your own design to slap right onto the phone.